AravindVamsi106/DMG/README.md

 Steps:

 1. Download and extract the data from the zip file
-2. In the main folder there will be a qr code png associated to the customer web-page / menu page
+2. Navigate to the main folder of the extracted files.
+Here, you'll find a QR code PNG file associated with the customer web page or menu page.
+Use a QR code scanner on your smartphone or device to scan the QR code.
+This will directly redirect you to the customer web page or menu page.
+   (or)
-3. scan it , it will redirect to the web page directly or in the User folder you can find the index.html file . if you click on it it will redirect to the menu page designed for the customer.
+Navigate to the "User" folder and locate the "index.html" file.
+Clicking on it will redirect you to the menu page designed for the customer.
-4. In Admin folder
+3. To access the admin dashboard, navigate to the "Admin/dashboard" folder within the extracted files.
+Here, you'll find an "index.html" file.
+Opening this file will redirect you to the admin page.
+From here, you can perform various tasks such as updating, deleting, or adding new items to the menu.